Currently the new A380 featuring the new First Class Suite flies to London, Sydney and Hong Kong.

 A one way Singapore to Hong Kong First Class Suite ticket cost $2,100 or 37,500 Kris Flyer Miles.
 This is the cheapest way to experience the new luxury.

-I have put together many useful travel tips and airfare promotions in my Smart Travel section to guide you travel in more luxury with lower price!
+As a frequent flier, I recommend book flights and compare prices on Skyscanner and JustFly for the best deals on the internet.
+We have put together many useful travel tips and airfare promotions in my Smart Travel section to guide you travel in more luxury with lower price!